Executive Leadership

 Alex Tesar

 Alex Tesar uses his training in journalism and marine policy to support and communicate the work of Oceans North.
 He loves to research and create compelling, science-based narratives about the ocean and the people who rely on it.
-Before joining Oceans North, Alex worked as a writer and editor in Toronto.
+Before joining Oceans North, Alex worked as a writer and editor.
 His work has been published in The Walrus, Nautilus and the Canadian Encyclopedia, among others.
-He earned a master’s degree in marine management from Dalhousie University, where he studied the relationship between scientists and the public.
+He earned a master’s degree in marine management from Dalhousie University, where he studied the relationship between scientists and the public, and a master’s of fine arts in creative non-fiction from the University of King’s College.
 He is based in Halifax, Nova Scotia.

 Blog Posts